jackaharrisii/Product-Inventory-Lab/instructions/section-01.md

 ```
 src/main
 ├── java
-│   ├── models
+│   ├── Sneakers
 │   │   ├── Sneaker.java
 │   │   └── Whiskey.java
-│   └── services
+│   └── Whiskey
 │       ├── SneakerService.java
 │       └── WhiskeyService.java
 └── resources
 ```
 Because our store is so successful, we are really moving through inventory.
 So I would be nice to have a class that would help maintain all the items.
 A class that provided the service of creating and managing the items.
-For my example I will create a "SneakerService" class and a "WhiskeyService" class inside the services package.
+For my example I will create a "SneakerService" class and a "WhiskeyService" class inside the Whiskey package.

-Because we are Doing Test Driven Development (TDD) we need to also have test classes for the models and the services.
+Because we are Doing Test Driven Development (TDD) we need to also have test classes for the Sneakers and the Whiskey.

 For my example store I will have the follwing test classes.